Ableytner/abllib/README.md

 * calculate the edit distance between the whole target and candidate.
 * split target / candidate at ' ' and calculate the edit distance between each word.

-After that, a list of MatchResults which are withing a certain threshold are returned.
+After that, a list of MatchResults which are within a certain threshold are returned.

 Example usage:
 ```py